Try this gingerbread cake -- it's flavors are perfect for the holidays.

 Using a slotted spoon, transfer pears to a plate.
 Pour poaching liquid through a sieve set over a bowl.
 Discard solids, and return liquid to saucepan.
 Place over medium-high heat, and cook until liquid has been reduced to a syrup that coats the back of a wooden spoon, about 45 minutes.
 Let cool; store pears in red-wine syrup in an airtight container until ready to assemble dessert.

-To make the cinnamon cream: Place heavy cream, sugar, and cinnamon in a chilled medium bowl.
+Place heavy cream, sugar, and cinnamon in a chilled medium bowl.
 Using a whisk, whip cream until soft peaks form.
 Cover with plastic, and refrigerate until ready to use.

-To assemble dessert: Slice poached pears in half, and remove the cores with a melon baller.
+Slice poached pears in half, and remove the cores with a melon baller.
 Unwrap cake, and dust with confectioners' sugar.
 Stand halved pears in the trough of the cake.
 Drizzle 2 tablespoons red-wine syrup over the tops.
 Serve cake with additional syrup, and dollop each portion with cinnamon whipped cream.